Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Do you have the same problem with me?"

 Xiù shook her head.
-"No…?"
+"No...?"

-"Well, if you’re not ready for him…"
+"Well, if you’re not ready for him..."

 Xiù got what she was driving at and laughed.
-"Um… Al… I love listening to you and him.
+"Um...
+Al...
+I love listening to you and him.
 I think I’d like to watch sometime, and I want you to be there when I’m finally ready...
-And I really do love you… but I think I’m still basically straight."
+And I really do love you... but I think I’m still basically straight."

-"I know, I know…" Allison agreed.
+"I know, I know..."
+Allison agreed.
 "I know what you mean.
-I think I’m still basically straight too… but I *am* curious to know what it’s like."
+I think I’m still basically straight too... but I *am* curious to know what it’s like."

 Xiù laughed.
 "You’re incorrigible!"